THE COSTUME PARTY

 She smiled apologetically.

-“Sorry, Sir.
+“Sorry.
 Didn’t recognise you for a moment.”

 I powered through the rest of my routine, feeling that numb sensation creep back into my cheeks.
 Where was that coming from?

 As always, I ended with a blast on the treadmill.
 A good sprint, looking at myself in the mirror with the music in my headphones turned up high enough to drown out everything else.
 It normally felt great.
 Today, however, it didn’t go to plan.
 My earphones kept falling out and it was an awkward fumble to get them back in.
-It was like my ears weren’t able to accept them.
+It was as if my ears weren’t able to accept them.

 On the way home, I wondered what I should do.
 This could be stress related or maybe the exercise had exacerbated a health problem I wasn’t aware of before.

 Even the DVDs on the shelves in the lounge weren’t to my taste.
-Where had all this Disney come from?
+Where had all this Disney stuff come from?
 All these Hugh Grant movies.
 I couldn’t remember wanting any of this under my roof.
 I couldn’t remember the moment I’d agreed to let it any of it in through the front door.